Batteries In Series Vs. Parallel - Which Is Better?

 How to Connect Batteries in Parallel

 So what’s the main difference between putting your batteries in series vs. parallel?
 Connecting in series increases voltage, but wiring in parallel increases your battery bank capacity.
-The total voltage doesn’t change.
+That is, amp-hour capacity.
+The total voltage does not change.

-Like wiring batteries in series, there’s no mixing and matching allowed.
-All batteries in parallel must have the same voltage and capacity.
+Like wiring batteries in series, there's no mixing and matching allowed.
+All parallel-connected batteries must have the same voltage and capacity.

 Here’s how to wire batteries in parallel: